openstax/openstax-cms/docs/app-design.md

 ### OpenStax
 * The application used for settings and general items
 * APIs for accessing Documents and Images
-* Document API checks if faculty documents should be hidden or not
+* Document API checks if faculty documents should be hidden or not.
+This is the one feature with a feature flag in the CMS.
 * Routing for other APIs

 ### OXAuth